Home Remedies for Eczema / Dermatitis

 Even as long as 4000 years ago people knew about the skin soothing properties of oatmeal.
 So it would be a crime against the history of natural remedies to leave it out this list

-For this eczema treatment grind oatmeal to a fine powder, or if this is too much work you can buy the Aveeno colloidal oatmeal, or something like it, at your pharmacy.
+For this natural eczema treatment grind oatmeal to a fine powder, or if this is too much work you can buy the Aveeno colloidal oatmeal, or something like it, at your pharmacy.
 Take two cups of the grounded oatmeal and pour it into a lukewarm bath and enjoy

 You can also put some of the ground oatmeal in a washcloth or handkerchief, tie it and use it to wash your body.
 It will immediately soothe your skin